Adam-Behun/sql-preparation/README.md

 ## Website

 <p>
-For more information on the book, visit:
+For more information on the book, visit
   <a href="https://josephmachado.gumroad.com/l/analyticalsql">Efficient Data Processing in SQL</a>
 </p>